pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 </figure>

 * More lyric stuff here **(13)**, and in a tricky spot of the voice.
 You're aiming for a new colour here, but nothing more quiet than you can comfortably handle.
 Be careful not to take an early break after "soccorrerti", or your second set of F-flats won't be in tune and that triplet on "fanciulla" will be hard work.
-* These few bars **(14)** should have a sense of moving forward.
-It's a good thing, because this can get laboured without the
+* These few bars **(14)** should have a sense of moving forward; that's a good thing, because there's something cruelly incessant about this transitional phrase.
+Consider where you'll breathe, and where you won't.

 <figure data-type="image"{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1568488952/media/2019/09/AriaGuide-Parmi-p7_utz2ue.png){{% /md %}}
 </figure>